 All About The Upper Abs

-The core’s most important function is resisting movement while you’re moving.
+The core’s most important function is actually resisting movement.
 Think anti-extension, anti-rotation, and anti-flexion.
-This helps protect your spine from unnecessary stress while moving with the load.
+This helps protect your spine from unnecessary stress while moving under load.

 Think of your core as a bridge between your lower and upper body.
-When the bridge cannot stand the weight on it, it begins to break, and bad things start to happen.
-It doesn’t matter how strong your legs or upper body is because you’re only as strong as your weakest link.
+When the bridge cannot stand the weight on it, it begins to break.
+It doesn’t matter how strong your legs or upper body are — you’re only as strong as your weakest link.

-Plus, with a lot of the population sitting and hunched over, this wreaks havoc on your posture and may cause lower back pain.
-Training your core stability and endurance with these exercises above is one piece of the puzzle in helping to reduce low back pain.
+Plus, spending lots of time in a seated or hunched-over position wreaks havoc on your posture and may cause lower back pain.
+Training your core stability and endurance with these exercises is one piece of the puzzle in helping to reduce low back pain.

 Anatomy of the Upper Core